 Myth #2: They Only Want Money

-This stereotype paints Dominican women as gold-diggers, often tied to economic disparities between the U.S. and the Dominican Republic.
+This stereotype paints Dominican women as gold-diggers, often tied to economic differences between the U.S. and the Dominican Republic.
 It’s a lazy oversimplification.
 A 2022 survey found that most Dominican women on international dating sites like LatiDate prioritize emotional connection and shared values over financial gain.
 Yes, some seek stability—who doesn’t?—but I’ve seen countless cases where love, not wallets, drives the bond.
 One client, Maria, rejected a wealthy suitor because “he didn’t get my humor.”
 It’s about compatibility, not cash.

 Myth #3: They’re Submissive